Chart Color Schemes

 Residential development activity is lower than average in Concord West according to AreaSearch's national comparison of local real estate markets

-Concord West recorded approximately 58 residential properties granted approval per year based on AreaSearch analysis of ABS building approval numbers.
-Between financial years FY-21 and FY-25, around 294 homes were approved, with an additional 14 approved so far in FY-26.
-The area has experienced population decline, suggesting that new supply has likely been keeping up with demand, offering good choice to buyers.
+Concord West recorded approximately 52 residential properties approved annually based on AreaSearch analysis of ABS building approval numbers.
+Between financial years FY-21 and FY-25, around 262 homes were approved, with an additional 14 approved in FY-26 so far.
+This area has experienced population decline, suggesting new supply is meeting demand and offering good buyer choice.

-New properties are constructed at an average value of $572,000, indicating a focus on the premium market with high-end developments.
-In FY-26, $489,000 in commercial approvals have been registered, suggesting minimal commercial development activity compared to previous years.
-Compared to Greater Sydney, Concord West has shown slightly more development, with 47.0% above the regional average per person over the past five years.
-This has maintained good buyer choice while supporting existing property values.
-However, building activity has slowed in recent years.
+The average construction cost value of new properties is $572,000, indicating a focus on the premium market.
+In FY-26, $489,000 in commercial approvals have been registered, implying minimal commercial development activity compared to residential.
+Concord West has slightly more development than Greater Sydney's average per person over the past five years, supporting existing property values and buyer choice.
+However, building activity has slowed recently.
+The majority of new developments are townhouses or apartments (89.0%), marking a significant shift from the current housing pattern of 79.0% houses, likely due to diminishing developable land availability and evolving lifestyle preferences.

 Frequently Asked Questions - Development